data-forge-notebook/data-forge-notebook/README.md

 ## Build the Tauri installer

-WARNING: The Tauri build doesn't work.
+**WARNING**: The Tauri build doesn't work.
 It seems to crash while buliding the project.

 NOTE: You need Rust installed for the Tauri build.